alnassre/ionic-angular-pouchdb-rxjs-todoapp-example/README.md

 ## Installation

-clone this project then install the nessussry packages, that all done. start the server now.
+clone this project then install the necessary packages, that all done.
+Now start the ionic server .

 ```bash
 git clone .....